Autoimmune myositis causes inflammation and weakness in the muscles (polymyositis) or in the skin and muscles (dermatomyositis).

 Muscle weakness may start slowly or suddenly and may worsen for weeks or months.
 Because muscles close to the center of the body are affected most, tasks such as lifting the arms above the shoulders, climbing stairs, and getting out of a chair or off of a toilet seat can become very difficult.
 If the neck muscles are affected, even raising the head from a pillow may be impossible.
 People who have weakness in the shoulders or hips may need to use a wheelchair or may become bedridden.
 Muscle damage in the upper part of the esophagus can cause swallowing difficulties and regurgitation of food.
 The muscles of the hands, feet, and face, however, are not usually affected.

 Joint aches and inflammation occur in about 30% of people.
-The pain and swelling tend to be mild.

 Internal organs are usually not affected except for the throat and esophagus.
 However, the lungs and heart may be affected, causing abnormal heart rhythms (arrhythmias), shortness of breath, and a cough.
 Gastrointestinal symptoms, which can occur in children but typically not in adults, are caused by inflammation of the blood vessels (vasculitis) and may include vomiting of blood, black and tarry stools, and severe abdominal pain, sometimes with a hole (perforation) in the lining of the bowel.